 CONCLUSION:

 The applicability of the GAIA case definitions to retrospectively identify and classify maternal and neonatal outcomes reported in either clinical or research records was variable in sites in high-resource settings.
-Depending on the type and quality of documentation, GAIA case definitions would likely need to be specifically adapted for observational studies, similar to when used in the prospective evaluation of maternal vaccine safety.
+Even though the case definitions include various levels of diagnostic certainty to be applicable to various resource settings based on diagnostic capabilities, the implementation of the case definitions is largely dependent on the type and quality of documentation in clinical and research records in both high- and low resource settings.
+Furthermore, while originally designed for use in the prospective evaluation of maternal vaccine safety, the GAIA case definitions would likely need to be specifically adapted for observational studies by using alternative sources of data, linking various data sources, and allowing flexibility in the ascertainment of the elements and levels of certainty of the case definition.

 Acknowledgments: